nazariyg/Movie-Grid/README.md

 To do a fair job of it, the repository includes a significant portion of my own code base that I've authored over time.
 The code base used by the app is my open source project I currently maintain at<br/>
 https://github.com/nazariyg/Swift-App-Core

-Hopefully, the points of interest given below will be helpful in navigating through what's most definitive about the app's architecture and its business logic.
+The information given below is only supplementary and absolutely optional.
+But hopefully these points of interest may be helpful in navigating through what's most definitive about the app's architecture and its business logic.

 ## Requirements